TheNave8or/weather-check/README.md

    - The settings will be saved in the `settings.ini` file.

 3. **Run the Widget:**
-   - Launch the main script `WeatherCheck_GIT.ahk` to start the weather widget.
+   - Launch the main script `WeatherCheck.ahk` to start the weather widget.

 ## Setup Script